kadimisetty/action-hero/README.md

 expected behavior, I recommend you allow exception and let it display usage information and exit.

-### On arguments accepting multiple values
+### 5. Arguments accepting multiple values
-Just like any other `argparse.Action` each `action_hero.Action` handles multiple arguments and provides relevant error messages.
+Just like any other `argparse.Action` each `action_hero.Action` handles multiple values and provides relevant error messages.

 ### FAQ
 <dl>